hyunsik/tokamak/DESIGN.md

 # Preliminary
-This documentation mostly address the overall production design of Tokamak  rather than the implementation issues.
+This documentation mostly addresses overall production design of Tokamak rather than implementation issues.

 # Design Goals
 * Easy to embed and interoperate general-purposed programming languages
-* Look like a functional programming language which are executed across cluster nodes.
+* Look like a functional programming language which is executed across cluster nodes.
-* Basically it will be an array computing system.
+* Basically it will be an array computation system.
 * Declarative language support and query optimization
-  * You don't need to think about optimization, just write your logics.
+  * You don't need to care about optimization, just write your logics.
-* Highly parallel and distributed computing in local clusters or cloud environments which provide high bandwidth networks.
+* Highly parallel and distributed computing on local clusters or cloud environments which provide high-bandwidth networks.
 * Easy configuration (for cloud environment and large clusters)
-* Only if necessary, fault tolerance will be guaranteed.
-Otherwise, it finishes jobs as faster as possible.
+* Fast job execution is the first goal.
+Thus, other goals like fault-tolerance will be guaranteed only when they are explicitly specified.
-* Primarily designed for in-memory storages, like DRAM or extremely fast non volatile memory.
+* Primarily designed for in-memory processing, like DRAM or extremely fast non volatile memory.
 * Primarily targets ~ TB sized input data
-* Workload will be interactive if cluster resources are available.
+* Workload will be interactive if cluster resources are sufficiently available.

 # Query and Programming Model